|

-midmorning the six-man holding cell that Andy Morrison languished in held
+midmorning, the six-man holding cell that Andy Morrison languished in held thirteen

-wall... seven times, every minute, the red light on the box beneath blinked,
+Street... seven times every minute a red light on the box beneath blinked,

-allowing the deputies an opportunity to watch the prisoners as they watched
+allowing deputies an opportunity to watch the prisoners watch Raymond Burr

-my man," one of the unlucky thirteen challenged... a relative newcomer himself,
+man," one of the unlucky thirteen challenged... a relative newcomer

-having been tossed in at six in the morning... "do we get out for
+himself, having been tossed in at six in the morning... "do we get out for recreation after lunch?"

 "Not

-today," a deputy smiled, jangling his keys.
+today," Deputy Dawg smiled, jangling his keys.
 "Lockdown."

 "Guy